 Temporary impacts to environmental justice and disadvantaged communities during construction would be similar in magnitude and duration to other construction and redevelopment projects in the Madison area and would occur largely in the immediate vicinity of the proposed site.
-However, because environmental justice communities are present in the surrounding area and these communities experience higher levels of exposure to environmental hazards, the Preferred Alternative would result in disproportionately high and adverse impacts during construction for these communities.
+However, because environmental justice communities are present in the surrounding area and these communities experience higher levels of exposure to environmental hazards, the Preferred Alternative would result in disproportionate and adverse impacts during construction for these communities.
 These temporary impacts would include elevated noise levels, traffic, and emissions of air pollutants during construction and the potential for accidental releases of hazardous materials.
+Mitigation measures listed in Chapter 5 would be implemented to avoid, minimize, or mitigate disproportionate and adverse effects to communities with environmental justice concerns during construction.